Fernandocgomez/angular.code-task/README.md

         - This route should render a list of post.
 Make sure to use the lifecycle methods.
     - /create-post (CreatePostComponent)
         - This route should render a form to create a new post.
+        - After the post is created, it should be display below the form.
 2. AllPostsComponent
     - Render a list of posts when the component gets initialized.
 3. CreatePostsComponent